Plead guilty from a computer

 How it works

-The citizen completes the online form using information provided in the summons pack by post, which then goes to our court Registry for processing.
+The citizen completes the Plead Guilty form online using information provided in the summons pack that will have arrived by post.
+The form is received by our court Registry and processed.

 Our court retains the option to reject the plea and schedule a hearing, but in most cases the matter is concluded promptly with a fine issued.

 - Citizen are relieved of time at court, and money spent attending to a minor matter

 - Police are relieved of attending court

 - Court can schedule hearings to 'off peak' periods

 - Systems wide advantages: Frees up resources for complex matters (this alone addresses the Royal Commission into Family Violence recommendation 62)

 - Contribute to the Magistrates’ Court of Victoria’s objective to provide digital services, including migrating a portion of low-complexity, low-needs cases to digital channels.